🌲 Front Range Plant FinderPlant finder

 Is Silver buffaloberry good for the Colorado Front Range?

-Yes.
-Silver buffaloberry is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Silver buffaloberry is a well-suited shrub for Colorado's Front Range.

 How big does Silver buffaloberry get?